MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0094-permissionsetsshouldnotbeinxml.md

 ```

-The `RIMD` access allows access to **R**ead, **I**nsert, **M**odify and **D**elete entries in the table.
-This can be modified by adding and removing letters corresponding to the first letter of the permission you want to (dis)allow.
-This PermissionSet can then be assigned to users/roles.
+The `RIMD` access allows access to **R**ead, **I**nsert, **M**odify, and **D**elete entries in the table.
+This can be modified by adding and removing letters corresponding to the first letter of the permission that you want to (dis)allow.
+This permission set can then be assigned to users/roles.

 ## How to fix this diagnostic?
-You can convert XML Permission Sets to AL objects.
-You can see more on the [upgrade page](../../upgrade/upgrade-permissions.md).
+You can convert XML permission sets to AL objects.
+For more information, see [upgrade page](../../upgrade/upgrade-permissions.md).

 ## See Also
 [PermissionSet Object](../devenv-permissionset-object.md)